A709 HPS70W Preheat for SMAW (low-hydrogen) — 1-1/2" to 2-1/2"

 Why This Preheat for A709 HPS70W with SMAW-LH

 Highest-strength 70 ksi weathering bridge steel for long-span applications.
 The higher strength level of this steel places it in Category C of Table 5.11, which carries elevated preheat requirements compared to Category B grades.
-At 225°F minimum with SMAW-LH, the preheat ensures the cooling rate stays slow enough to prevent hydrogen-induced cracking in this higher-hardenability material.
-Category C steels demand careful attention to interpass temperature control throughout the weld sequence.
+At 225°F minimum with SMAW-LH, E7018 low-hydrogen electrodes produce typically 4-8 mL/100g diffusible hydrogen under proper rod oven conditions, but the preheat must still ensure the cooling rate stays slow enough to prevent hydrogen-induced cracking in this higher-hardenability material.

 Typical Applications for A709 HPS70W